-A Cambodian soldier died in a border firefight on May 28.
-Within two months, the countries were exchanging artillery fire and airstrikes across a dozen locations.
-Three ceasefires later—brokered by Malaysia, pressured by Trump, witnessed by ASEAN—over 100 people are dead and a million displaced.
-The latest truce, signed December 27, holds the same promise as the ones before it.
+A Cambodian soldier died in a border firefight on May 28, and within two months, the countries were exchanging artillery fire and airstrikes across a dozen locations.
+Three ceasefires—brokered by Malaysia, pressured by Trump, and witnessed by ASEAN—have left over 100 dead and a million displaced, yet the December 27 truce may fail like the others.

 The fight is over an 800-kilometer border that's been disputed since French colonial mapmakers drew lines that didn't match the terrain.
-The temple of Preah Vihear sits at the center—a thousand-year-old ruin the International Court of Justice awarded to Cambodia in 1962, leaving the surrounding land ambiguous enough to keep armies mobilized for decades.
+The temple of Preah Vihear is at the center—a thousand-year-old ruin the International Court of Justice awarded to Cambodia in 1962, leaving the surrounding land ambiguous enough to keep armies mobilized for decades.

 Chinese Foreign Minister Wang Yi hosts Thai FM Sihasak Phuangketkeow and Cambodian FM Prak Sokhonn in Yunnan for two-day talks.
 China offers to help ASEAN monitor ceasefire, announces $2.8 million humanitarian aid for displaced Cambodians.